 |Further details outdoors|

 There are 4 acres of land of which one acre is woodland.
 The rest consists of meadow and scattered trees and shrubs, including many wild roses and olive trees.

 Close to the house the grounds are more cultivated with roses, fruit trees, vines over the pergola on the terrace and other shrubs and plants.
 Guests are welcome to any fruit in season.

 The land and garden round the house and pool are cared for by a gardener and there is an automatic irrigation system.

 On the south side of the house the hillside was used for terraced farming.

 The pool is on the second terrace down.
 It is 10m x 5.5m and of uniform depth (about shoulder height on an adult).
 It is beautifully secluded with a paved area for sunbathing.
-There is a separate changing area.
 It is approached by shallow steps from the house.

 The water is purified by an ozone system.
 At intervals the water gains further aeration by tumbling in a cascade on the valley side of the pool, giving the sound of a waterfall when the pump is in operation.